ssb22/PrimerPooler/README.md

 Temperature:
 : Enter a number (decimal fractions are allowed).
 You can enter it in Celsius, Kelvin, Fahrenheit or Rankine.
 Do not enter the suffix C or K or F or R—Primer Pooler will determine for itself which unit was meant, and ask you to confirm.
 (Recent versions of Primer Pooler offer 5 additional obscure temperature scales if you decline all of the more probable ones.)

-Magnesium concentration in mM (0 for no correction):
+Magnesium concentration mM/L (0 for no correction):
-: Enter your concentration of magnesium in millimoles per cubic metre (decimal fractions are allowed).
+: Enter your concentration of magnesium in millimoles per litre (decimal fractions are allowed).
 Enter 0 if you don’t mind the deltaG figures not being corrected for magnesium concentration.

-Monovalent cation (e.g. sodium) concentration in mM:
+Monovalent cation (e.g. sodium) concentration mM/L:
-: Enter your concentration of sodium etc in millimoles per cubic metre (decimal fractions are allowed).
+: Enter your concentration of sodium etc in millimoles per litre (decimal fractions are allowed).
 If in doubt, try 50.

-dNTP concentration in mM (0 for no correction):
+dNTP concentration mM/L (0 for no correction):
-: Enter your concentration of deoxynucleotide (dNTP) in millimoles per cubic metre (decimal fractions are allowed).
-If you have been supplied a mixture with separately-specified concentrations of aNTP, cNTP, gNTP and tNTP then sum these.
+: Enter your concentration of deoxynucleotide (dNTP) in millimoles per litre (decimal fractions are allowed).
+If you have been supplied a mixture with separately-specified concentrations of dATP, dCTP, dGTP and dTTP then sum these.
 Enter 0 if you don’t mind the deltaG figures not being corrected for dNTP concentration.

 (end of deltaG questions)